 Driftless Region Garden Center | Brenda’s Blumenladen

-Also, while you’re in New Glarus, be sure to check out Brenda’s Blumenladen Garden Center and Gift Shop.
+While you’re in town, check out Brenda’s Blumenladen Garden Center and Gift Shop.
 Located at 17 6th Avenue, you’ll find a wide variety of garden decor, landscape plants, home goods, seasonal items, and gifts.
 I could spend a good hour looking at both the indoor and outdoor selection.
 It’s definitely worth a visit!

 Biking the Sugar River State Trail in Wisconsin’s Driftless Region is always an adventure, regardless of the season.
 You’ll find scenic views, encounter friendly folks, and find great food in New Glarus.
 In addition, you’ll get a great workout worthy of that delicious Swiss food!